1st Louisiana Native Guard (Confederate): Activities

-The Native Guards regiment was affected by this law.
-It was forced to disband on February 15, 1862, when the new law took effect.
+The Native Guards regiment was forced to disband on February 15, 1862, when the new law took effect.
 "Their demise was only temporary, however, for Governor Moore reinstated the Native Guards on March 24 after the U.S. Navy under Admiral David G. Farragut entered the Mississippi River."
 As the regular Confederate forces under Major General Mansfield Lovell abandoned New Orleans, the militia units were left to fend for themselves.
 The Native Guards were again, and in finality, ordered to disband by General John L. Lewis, of the Louisiana Militia, on April 25, 1862, as Federal ships arrived opposite the city.
 General Lewis cautioned them to hide their arms and uniforms before returning home.